ba-ddou/mobile-technical-test-api/readme.md

 **Tech specs:**

-- Built with socket.io
+- The API uses socket.io to handle web sockets
-- The counter is incremented & broadcasted in 1s intervals
-- Supports multiple conenctions
+- The API supports multiple conenctions
-- Client terminals must register with a unique client Id to start receiving the counter value
+- After a socket connection is established, client terminals must register with a unique client Id to start receiving data
+- The data received through the socket is a simple counter value that starts at 0 when a client registers with and Id and is automatically incremented every second and sent via the `message` socket event
+- Client terminals must unregister (send and `unregister` event) to stop receiving the counter value & reset the counter
 - Counter values are persisted when the socket is disconnected without an explicit uregister event
-- After an unexpected disconnection (socket disconnection without sending an explicit `unregister` event), client terminals can always re-establish the socket connection and resume the counter right where they left off by registering with the same client Id
+- After an unexpected disconnection (socket disconnection without sending an explicit `unregister` event), client terminals can always re-establish the socket connection and resume the counter right where they left off by registering with the same client Id s
-- Client terminals must unregister to stop receiving the counter value & reset the counter

 **Socket endpoint:** <a href="https://mobile-technical-test.herokuapp.com">https://mobile-technical-test.herokuapp.com</a>